 We favor this slow and ritualistic pour over style of coffee brewing because it brews a juicy and aromatic cup of coffee.
 Some might say they don’t have the time and would rather use a single serve Keurig pod to brew a cup fast!
 Now, would it taste the same as a pour over?
 Probably not.
 Why, because sometimes coffee has to be carefully measured, ground and poured, hence the beauty of slow manual coffee brewing.

-This reminds us of the Ethiopian coffee ceremony, a once in a lifetime experience!
+Brewing coffee at home reminds us of Ethiopia's coffee ceremony - a once in a lifetime experience!
 A part of everyday life for the locals, coffee is roasted, ground and brewed all in the same sitting.
 Every step is rich with tradition, culture and the aroma of freshly roasted coffee.
 Coffee is brewed in a clay pot called a “jebena” and served in small espresso cup sized “fenjals.”

-To get you started check our our brewing guide blogs.
+To get you started check our our Brewing Tutorials.